sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 - **udmloader.sas**

-  This the main macro which will launch the utility.
+  This id the main macro which will launch the utility.
 See the usage section below for details.

 The **config** folder contains below content:
 - **config.sas**